-The project proponents (Sonoma County Fire District & Sonoma Regional Parks) are responsible for taking all actions necessary to implement the SPRs and MMs described in this document.
-The project proponents are responsible for administration of the project, including timing of mitigations, monitoring, and all project requirements.
-See the Project Proponent map located in Attachment C, showing the responsible agency for each area.
-The CEQA lead agency is the Sonoma County Fire District.
-The lead agency is responsible for approving and submitting the PSA for inclusion under the CalVTP PEIR and the overall administration and implementation of the SPRs and MMs contained in the MMRP.
+The project proponent (Sonoma Resource Conservation District) is responsible for taking all actions necessary to implement the SPRs and MMs described in this document.
+The project proponent is responsible for deciding which treatment activities to implement, administration of the project, including timing of mitigations, monitoring, and all project requirements.
+The CEQA lead agency (Sonoma Resource Conservation District), will be responsible for verification of all mitigations and monitoring efforts.